lifeasawalrus/cse15l-lab-reports/lab-report-2-week-1.md

     ![Image](Lab1-part7-CSE15L.png)

-6. Now that we don't need a password to `ssh` or `scp` we can make things even easier by doing just about everything we have covered so far in a single terminal command, by delineating the commands with ";".
+Step 6: Now that we don't need a password to `ssh` or `scp` we can make things even easier by doing just about everything we have covered so far in a single terminal command, by delineating the commands with ";".
+(Note that commands that will be run on the server are wrapped in quotation marks).

         For example, let's secure copy WhereAmI.java to the server, compile it, and run it, all in one command, and all from our local machine!